TERMS & CONDITIONS

 We will inform you of any changes outlined above via email and/or via text message.
 While all efforts will be made to give you 24 hours’ notice of these changes, please by aware that from time to time, this may not be possible.

 Unless we contact you to say otherwise, our lessons will be going ahead regardless of the weather conditions.
-If you miss a make-up session arranged for that day due to the weather, unfortunately
+If you miss a make-up session arranged for that day due to the weather and we have not communicated any lesson cancellations, then it will count as one make up lesson delivered.

 - WHEN WE CANNOT FIND A SUITABLE MATCH OF SWIMMERS FOR 321/221 LESSONS